zensical/docs/docs/setup/search.md

 When search highlighting is enabled and a user clicks on a search result, Zensical will highlight all occurrences after following the link.
-Add the following lines to `mkdocs.yml`:
+Add the following lines to your configuration:

 === "`zensical.toml`"